deeptools/deepTools/docs/content/help_faq_galaxy.rst

 How can I have a look at the continuous read coverages from bigWig files?
 Which genome browser do you recommend?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are 2 popular genome browsers for visualizing continuous data: [UCSC](http://genome.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome-euro.ucsc.edu "UCSC") and [IGV](http://www.broadinstitute.org/igv/ "IGV").
+There are 2 popular genome browsers for visualizing continuous data: `UCSC <http://genome.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome-euro.ucsc.edu>`__ and `IGV <http://www.broadinstitute.org/igv/>`__.

 IGV (recommended)
 """"""""""""""""""

-We recommend downloading [IGV](http://www.broadinstitute.org/igv/ "IGV"), which is free for academic use.
+We recommend downloading `IGV <http://www.broadinstitute.org/igv/>`__, which is free for academic use.
 IGV itself needs an up-to-date Java installation and a considerable amount of RAM.
 It's usage is rather intuitive and the display can be easily customized.
 In addition, you can download genome-wide annotation data that can be displayed together with your own data.

 To display data in IGV, do the following: